Uberspace/lab/source/guide_hasteserver.rst

 .. note::

   When using a storage solution except for the file storage, you can also set an ``expire`` option to the number of seconds to expire keys in.
 This is off by default, but will constantly kick back expirations on each view or post.
+  For other configuration options, check the README_ file of haste-server_.

 Configure web server
 ==========================

 .. note::

-    haste-server is running on port 7777 in the default configuration.
+    haste-server_ is running on port 7777 in the default configuration.

 .. include:: includes/web-backend.rst